TrellixVulnTeam/swahilipython_SCMU/Doc/library/io.rst

 .. class:: TextIOBase

-   Base class for text streams.
-This class provides a character and line based interface to stream I/O.  It inherits :class:`IOBase`.
+   Base kundi for text streams.
+This kundi provides a character and line based interface to stream I/O.  It inherits :class:`IOBase`.
    There is no public constructor.

-   :class:`TextIOBase` provides or overrides these data attributes and methods in addition to those from :class:`IOBase`:
+   :class:`TextIOBase` provides or overrides these data attributes and methods in addition to those kutoka :class:`IOBase`:

    .. attribute:: encoding